-Sen. Kaine: ‘Miserable’ commute became a survival project
+Sen. Kaine: ‘Miserable’ D.C.-area commute became a survival project

 FREDERICKSBURG, Va.
 (AP) — Sen. Tim Kaine left his home in Richmond for his usual two-hour commute to the U.S. Capitol after Monday’s snowstorm, eager to negotiate voting rights legislation and preside over the Senate Tuesday morning.

-Instead, he was stranded all night on a stretch of Interstate 95 where trucks lost control on the icy pavement, shutting down the East Coast’s main north-south corridor and trapping hundreds of drivers in temperatures that dropped to 15 degrees (minus 9 Celsius).
+Instead, he was stranded all night on a stretch of Interstate 95 where trucks lost control on the icy pavement, shutting down the East Coast’s main north-south corridor and trapping hundreds of drivers in temperatures that dropped to 15 degrees.

 The Democrat told radio station WTOP that he worried about all the families with children or elderly passengers who were running out of fuel and food.
 Then he got a little envious, because at least they had body heat to share.